Kumjami/royalties-api/README.md

 ```sh
 npm run lint
 ```
-Some other best practices from [node best practices](https://github.com/goldbergyoni/nodebestpractices) has been applied.
+Some other best practices from [node best practices](https://github.com/goldbergyoni/nodebestpractices) have been applied.

 # Running Application